Strarist/Level1-6-UserDefinedFunctions/Code.md

 >Average: 10.75

 # Question 3:
-Make a function reverse() and take a word as input and print it after reversing it inside the function.
+Make a function reverse() and take a string as input and print it after reversing it inside the function.

 #solution